thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

   * `th:include` is similar to `th:insert`, but instead of inserting the fragment it only inserts the *contents* of this fragment.

-So that an HTML fragment like this:
+So an HTML fragment like this:

 ```html
 <footer th:fragment="copy">